 Cast and crew discouraged from using public transit.
 Better for the Producer to arrange a car pickup for anyone who needs a ride.

-If carpooling or riding in company transportation, use face-coverings.
+If carpooling or riding in company transportation, face-coverings are recommended.

 Grip and genie trucks: